Zenande-72/Work-Readiness-Portfolio/README.md

 ###  Reflection (STAR Technique)

 ### **S - Situation:**
-During the Work Readiness Training, I participated in an interview preparation session that focused on developing professional interview skills for the IT industry.
-We were guided on how to respond effectively to both technical and behavioral questions, such as describing our strengths, weaknesses, and technical projects.
+During the **Work Readiness Training**, I participated in an interview preparation session that focused on developing professional interview skills for the **IT industry**.
+We were guided on how to respond effectively to both technical and behavioral questions, such as describing our **strengths**, **weaknesses**, and **technical projects**.

 ### **T - Task:**
 My goal was to prepare myself for real-world job interviews by learning how to confidently discuss my experience, technical abilities, and problem-solving approach.
 I also wanted to ensure my **Curriculum Vitae** and communication style reflected professionalism and clarity.